datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 ### Durability

 Durability is also a continuous property.
-A durable database persists data with a high probability.
-Durability is supported by both hardware (failure rate, quality...) and software (file systems, replication setups).
-In turn, even parameters like weather and geography play a role.

-Durability is also a continuous property.
 A durable database ensures data persistence with a high degree of reliability.
 Durability depends on both hardware (failure rates, quality) and software (file systems, replication strategies).
 Even external factors, including weather conditions and geographic location, can influence durability.

 ## ACID transactions are multi-object operations